Lea721/Rebuy/README.md

 Pipeline Stages

 1. Unit Tests

-    o	Sets up Java 17 and executes Spring Boot unit tests using Maven. o	Ensures code correctness before moving to later stages. o	Test reports are uploaded as artifacts for traceability.
+  	o	Sets up Java 17 and executes Spring Boot unit tests using Maven.

-2. Database Integration Tests
-    o	Validates backend connectivity with the external Supabase PostgreSQL database. o	Database credentials are securely loaded from GitHub Secrets. o	The pipeline verifies database reachability before running integration tests.
+  	o	Ensures code correctness before moving to later stages.

+  	o	Test reports are uploaded as artifacts for traceability.

-3. Docker Image Build
+2. Docker Image Build

-    o	Builds the backend Docker image using a multi-stage Dockerfile. o	Uses Docker Buildx and QEMU to generate multi-architecture images (amd64, arm64). o	Build metadata is generated using commit SHA or Git tags. o	The built image is stored temporarily as an artifact.
+  	o	Builds the backend Docker image using a multi-stage Dockerfile.

+  	o	Uses Docker Buildx and QEMU to generate multi-architecture images (amd64, arm64).

+  	o	Build metadata is generated using commit SHA or Git tags.

+  	o	The built image is stored temporarily as an artifact.

-4. Security Scan (Bonus)
+3. Security Scan (Bonus)

-    o	Uses Trivy to scan the backend source and dependencies for vulnerabilities. o	Focuses on HIGH and CRITICAL severity issues. o	Security results are uploaded in SARIF format for analysis.
+  	o	Uses Trivy to scan the backend source and dependencies for vulnerabilities.

+  	o	Focuses on HIGH and CRITICAL severity issues.

+  	o	Security results are uploaded in SARIF format for analysis.

-5. Image Push
+4. Image Push

-    o	Authenticates securely to GitHub Container Registry (GHCR). o	Pushes versioned and latest Docker images only after all previous stages succeed. o	Ensures reproducible and trusted images for Kubernetes deployment.
+  	o	Authenticates securely to GitHub Container Registry (GHCR).

+  	o	Pushes versioned and latest Docker images only after all previous stages succeed.

+  	o	Ensures reproducible and trusted images for Kubernetes deployment.

-6. Deployment Verification
+5. Deployment Verification

-    o	Generates a deployment report summarizing pipeline execution. o	Provides the exact Docker image reference to be used in Kubernetes manifests.
+   	o	Generates a deployment report summarizing pipeline execution.

+   	o	Provides the exact Docker image reference to be used in Kubernetes manifests.

-This CI/CD pipeline enforces code quality, database validation, security checks, and reproducible container builds, ensuring a reliable and production-ready DevOps workflow.
+This CI/CD pipeline enforces code quality, security checks, and reproducible container builds, while database persistence is validated through Docker Compose and Kubernetes deployment.

 ![CI/CD Pipeline](pictures/CICD-Pipeline.png)